-From my private practices in London, WC1H and Surbiton, Surrey I offer Cognitive Behavioural Therapy (CBT), incorporating mindfulness and compassion focused approaches; Dynamic Interpersonal Therapy (DIT); and psychodynamic counselling, for a range of problems.
+From my private practice in London, WC1H and remotely by phone or video call I offer Cognitive Behavioural Therapy (CBT), incorporating mindfulness and compassion focused approaches; Dynamic Interpersonal Therapy (DIT); and psychodynamic counselling, for a range of problems.
 These include depression, anxiety, phobias and panic attacks, difficulty with assertiveness, procrastination, low self esteem, confidence problems, relationship issues, shyness, isolation, obsessions and compulsions, prolonged grief symptoms, sleep problems, coping with illness, eating disorders, and stress.

 The first meeting is an assessment in order to understand what is causing concern.
 I then usually see people weekly for 6 to 20 sessions, although at times, less or more sessions may be what is needed or wanted.

 Fees and appointment times for sessions will be agreed at the assessment.
 Concessional rates are available for students and those on low income or unemployed.

 I am a registered accredited member of the BACP and a member of the BABCP and abide by their codes of ethics.

 I am a Bupa Recognised Mental Health Therapist

 Training, qualifications & experience